 Unlike the acute stage, the withdrawal symptoms of PAWS are largely psychological and emotional in nature.
 The strength and duration of PAWS are highly dependent on the addiction profile of the individual going through recovery.
 This means that for some users, the post-acute stage can be over in a few weeks, while for others, it may take many months to fully overcome the post-acute withdrawal symptom.

 Why Does Post Acute Withdrawal Syndrome Occur?

 Drug addiction creates a significant imbalance in neurotransmitter chemicals and many of the compounds associated with pleasure and reward in the brain.
-When this addiction is broken, the brain and body need to cope with the loss of a substance that they have grown dependent on, which causes them to go into withdrawals.
+Once one has overcome addiction, the brain and body must learn to function without the presence of a substance they have become dependent on.
+This adjustment often leads to withdrawal symptoms as the body copes with the loss of the addictive substance.”
 While PAWS is present to some extent in nearly all addiction recovery, it is most common for those recovering from alcohol and opioid addiction.

 Is There a Way to Avoid PAWS?

 While there are ways to shorten the acute withdrawal timeline, such as medical detox, there is no current method for avoiding the post-acute withdrawal syndrome.
 In some cases, the PAWS stage may be relatively minor, but this will be entirely dependent on the user and their addiction profile.
 In fact, PAWS may be one of the few things to be present in nearly any addiction treatment.
 Research shows that up to 90% of those recovering from opioid addictions and 75% of those recovering from alcohol use disorder will experience PAWS.
 Additionally, 15% of individuals that have abused benzodiazepines will experience long-term PAWS.

 What Are Some Signs and Symptoms of PAWS?